Loyalty Program for Small Business (2026 Guide)

 - Customers understand it instantly (no explanation needed)

-- No app to download — cards live in the wallet app already on their phone
+- No app to download — the card lives on their phone (browser-based on Free, Apple & Google Wallet on Pro)

 - Zero card loss — it’s always with them